 Catalog Photography for Pals Cool Sock Designs

 I recall the comments coming from the adult models; “Wow, these are super comfy and fun to wear.”
-Meanwhile, the children expressed no discomfort from the moment a parent slipped on the socks and helped direct their child onto the set.
+Meanwhile, the children expressed no discomfort from the moment a parent slipped on the socks and helped their child on the set.
 Lucky for everyone involved, the parents were really attentive and helpful.
 Thank you for that – way to go parents on this set!